JonatasAlves9/seed_ui/website/versioned_docs/version-4.0.0-beta.0/migration-v4.md

 ## What's New?

-React Native Elements v4 introduces many features including few new components, fully typescript support and some breaking changes whose migration is being [given below](#handling-breaking-changes).
+Seed UI v4 introduces many features including few new components, fully typescript support and some breaking changes whose migration is being [given below](#handling-breaking-changes).

 ### Migration to Functional